WeTransfer/zip_tricks/CONTRIBUTING.md

 ## Pull requests

-Good pull requests - patches, improvements, new features - are a fantastic help.
+Good pull requests-patches, improvements, new features-are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.